 The main component that implements the vehicle simulation is VP Vehicle Controller.
 The object VPP Pickup in the pickup test scene contains this component with all its settings to play with:

-- Center Of Mass: references the position of the center of mass of the vehicle.
+- Center Of Mass: references the position of the center of mass in the vehicle.

-- Axes: references to the wheels and assign steering and brakes to them.
+- Axes: references to the wheels and assigns steering and brakes to them.

 - Steering: steering angle, ackerman, toe.